-As supplement to Hickman’s narrative we might do well to remember that Western civilization is just one kind of (albeit dominant) control system among the variety large/regional (federated) and small/local (tribal/clan) social control systems.
-Hierarchy and systemic control was not invented nor is it exclusive to so-called civilized societies.
+As supplement to Hickman’s narrative we might do well to remember that Western civilization is just one kind of (albeit dominant) control system among the variety of large/regional (federated) and small/local (tribal/clan) social control systems.
+Hierarchy and systemic control was not invented, nor is it exclusive to, so-called civilized societies.

-Though it’s true that a certain kind of domestication, of agrilogistics, largely shapes contemporary Western praxis and cognition, and created dominant enclaves and organizational distinctions between people, the particular grand narrative that posits civilization as a complete reformatting of human natures doesn’t work for me.
+It is true that a certain kind of domestication, of agrilogistics, largely shapes contemporary Western culture and cognition, and guided populations towards creating particular enclaves and organizational distinctions between people.
+However, the particular grand narrative that posits civilization as a complete reformatting of human natures doesn’t work for me.